GUIDELINES FOR INDIAN STUDENTS WISHING

 TO STUDY IN CHINA

-1. China has, in recent years, become one of the preferred destinations of Indian students for pursuing higher studies, especially for M.B.B.S. courses, mainly due to the ease of admission and cheap tuition fees.
+1. China has, in recent years, become one of the preferred destinations of Indian students for pursuing higher studies, especially for M.B.B.S. courses, mainly due to the ease of admission and inexpensive tuition fees.

 2. However it has been noticed that a large number of students come to China without enough information.
-There have also been instances of the students being misled by educational consultants / admission agents in the process.
+There have also been instances of the students being misled by educational consultants /admission agents in the process.

 3. Owing to these factors, it is essential that students wishing to come to China do as much research as possible to try and ensure a wise choice of institution and also understand as clearly as possible the kind of life that awaits them here, so that they enjoy a positive experience of studying and living in China, as indeed most Indian students do.